melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 ### Compute

-Servers comprise of the physical hardware (CPU, RAM, disk, NIC) and an operating system (Linux, MacOS, Windows).
+Servers comprise of physical hardware (CPU, RAM, disk, NIC) and an operating system (Linux, MacOS, Windows).
 A virtual server on AWS is set up by launching an **Elastic Compute Cloud (EC2)** instance using a particular **Amazon Machine Image (AMI)** on Amazon hardware.
 An AMI is made up of an **Elastic Blockstore Snapshot (EBS)** with Windows or Linux preinstalled.
 An AMI includes all the information necessary to launch an instance, using either an EBS snapshot (permanent) or template (non-permanent).
 There are three categories of snapshots: community (free), marketplace (pay to use), my AMIs (own custom).

 There are many different instance types to choose between that are optimised for different purposes, e.g. more memory, more storage or general.
 With EC2 though you have full control: you choose the image and the hardware specs and can install any software needed.
 If you want certain commands to run after launching an EC2 instance, e.g. that starts a web server, they can be entered into the "user data" text field on the "configure instance details" step.
 The instance can be updated through a REST API and instance metadata, such as the instance ID, can be accessed over HTTP after the instance is created.
 EC2 is well-suited for a long running, traditional applications.